 Welcome to the Australasian Injury Prevention Network

-The AIPN represents the growing industry of injury prevention and safety promotion researchers and practitioners around Australasia whilst advocating to raise the profile, and influence change, in this important area of public health.
+The AIPN represents the growing industry of injury prevention and safety promotion researchers and practitioners across Australia and New Zealand whilst advocating to raise the profile, and influence change, in this important area of public health.

-Through conferences, publications, events, advocacy activities and research, the Network benefits from its high profile, influential membership base of leading injury prevention researchers, and those working to reduce the incidence of injury and harm throughout Australasia.
+Through conferences, publications, events, advocacy activities and research, the Network benefits from its high profile, influential membership base of leading injury prevention researchers, and those working to reduce the incidence of injury and harm.

 The AIPN was formed in 1996 in order to establish collaboration between injury researchers, policy makers and practitioners and to provide a coordinated voice among injury prevention professionals.
 The AIPN is a not-for-profit, non-government organisation with national and international membership from all sectors of the injury prevention community.